prozilla-os/ProzillaOS/docs/src/guides/development.md

 | `pnpm docs:api:libs` | Generate API docs for libraries only |
 | `pnpm docs:api:apps` | Generate API docs for apps only |

+Thanks to Turborepo, all tasks will automatically run in the correct order, run in parallel whenever possible and cache their builds to save time.

 ## Code style

 Most conventions are enforced by ESLint.
 ESLint is configured with TypeScript-aware rules.
 Run `pnpm lint` to check and auto-fix all files.
 The configuration is in `eslint.config.js` at the project root.